CodeCommerce/oxac_extproducturl/README.md

 OXID Academy Sample Modules: External addresses for article details pages
 =========================================================================

-#Description
+# Description

 Sample Module for training purposes.
 Displays a hyperlink on top of the article details page.

-#Use

-* Copy the contents of the `copy_this` folder to your shop's root directory (where the `config.inc.php` file is located).
+# Install

+* Create a local directory for repositories in your project, e.g. `oxideshop/extensions`.
+* Check-out this module and move it to the directory you just created
+* Add the repository to your project's compser.json, e.g. like this:

+    `"repositories": {
+        "oxid-academy/vendorbasics": {
+            "type": "path",
+            "url": "extensions/oxac_vendorbasics/"
+        },
+        "oxid-academy/extproducturl": {
+            "type": "path",
+            "url": "extensions/oxac_extproducturl/"
+        }
+    }`

+* Be aware that you need to extend the "repositories" section if it already exists.
+Take care about the JSON syntax.
+* Run `composer update`
-* In the shop admin, open "Extensions", "Modules", select "External addresses for article details pages" and click "activate".
+* When Composer is done, go to the shop admin, open "Extensions", "Modules", select "External addresses for article details pages" and click "activate".

+# Use

 * Open "Articles" and "Administer articles".
 At the bottom you will see two input fields.
 Enter a hyperlink and a title.
 The information will appear on top of the details page.

 # Compatibility: